 Texas landlords must make these mandatory disclosures:

-• Right to Repair and Deduct: Landlords in Texas must provide documents that express, in clear language, the tenant’s right to repair and deduct if repair requests are not met.
+- Right To Repair and Deduct: Landlords in Texas must provide documents which express, in clear language, the tenant’s right to repair and deduct if repair requests are not met

-• Parking Rules: Disclosure is applicable to multi-unit complexes with parking rules & restrictions.
+- Parking Rules: Disclosure is applicable to multi-unit complexes with parking rules and restrictions

 Changing the Locks in Texas